Batman (comic book): Post-Crisis

-Marv Wolfman returned as writer on Batman with issue #436 (Early August 1989), scripting the story arc "Batman: Year Three" (pencilled by Pat Broderick, inked by John Beatty) which incorporated flashbacks into a retelling of Dick Grayson's origin story.
-The issue also featured the first full appearance of Tim Drake as a toddler fan of the "Flying Graysons."
-Drake and his parents met the trapeze family in the flashback, only to witness the murder of Dick Grayson's parents shortly thereafter.
-Drake would ultimately become the third Robin.
-The next storyline featuring Drake was "A Lonely Place of Dying", a crossover with The New Titans, co-plotted by George Pérez.
-The character first donned the Robin costume in issue #442 (December 1989, penciled by Jim Aparo and inked by Mike DeCarlo).
-The remainder of Wolfman's run featured Tim Drake only in subplots showing his training in criminal investigation, such as in "Crimesmith" and "The Penguin Affair".
+Marv Wolfman returned as writer on Batman with issue #436 (Early August 1989), initially with Pat Broderick as penciller and John Beatty as inker.
+Their first story arc, "Batman: Year Three", interwove flashbacks of a retelling of Dick Grayson's origin story.
+The flashbacks in the first issue also featured the first appearance of Tim Drake, who would ultimately become the third Robin, as "a very young child" who witnesses the murder of Dick Grayson's parents.
+The next story arc, "A Lonely Place of Dying", was a crossover with The New Titans, co-plotted by George Pérez.
+The arc re-introduced Tim Drake as a thirteen-year-old, with Aparo returning as interior penciler for Batman.
+The character revealed how, as a nine-year-old and years after the Grayson murders, he had recognized Robin as Dick Grayson.
+He subsequently deduced Batman's identity as well.
+Despite first donning the Robin costume in issue #442, Tim Drake did not become the new Robin immediately, with the remainder of Wolfman's run including the character only in subplots showing his training in criminal investigation, such as in "Crimesmith" and "The Penguin Affair".

 The 1989 release of the film Batman, directed by Tim Burton, correlated with a significant increase in 1989 sales of the ongoing Batman comic titles.
-That year later became known as "The Year of the Bat."
+That year later became known as "The Year of the Bat".
 Capital and Diamond City Distributors reported that Batman surpassed sales of the top-selling Uncanny X-Men.
 Upon its launch in September, Batman: Legends of the Dark Knight – a series focusing on darker stories set early in Batman's crimefighting career – surpassed Batman to become the top-selling comic of that year.
 Batman #442 ultimately came in third place.
-Batman and Legends of the Dark Knight continued dominating comic sales charts into the first half of 1990 until Todd McFarlane's run on Spider-Man.
+Batman and Legends of the Dark Knight continued dominating comic sales charts into the first half of 1990 until being surpassed by Todd McFarlane's run on Spider-Man.